kmkr/splendid-nudibranch/content.md

 Location Cod Hole, Great Barrier Reef, Australia
 Tags 2013 cod portrait fish
 Latin Epinephelus tukula
 Description This fish is bold.
 It may come really close and will sometimes tamper with your dive gear.
-It's latin name tukula means "man-eater" due to its large size, but it means no harm - it's just a curious and social fish.
+It's latin name tukula means "man-eater" due to its large size, but it means no harm; it's just a curious and social fish.

 DSC00157.jpg